lae/ansible-role-proxmox/README.md

 `pve_groups`, `pve_users`, and `pve_acls` authorizes some local UNIX users (they must already exist) to access PVE and gives them the Administrator role as part of the `ops` group.
 Read the **User and ACL Management** section for more info.

+`pve_storages` allows to create different types of storage and configure them.
+The backend needs to be supported by [Proxmox](https://pve.proxmox.com/pve-docs/chapter-pvesm.html).
+Read the **Storage Management** section for more info.

 `interfaces_template` is set to the path of a template we'll use for configuring the network on these Debian machines.
 This is only necessary if you want to